-As part of our works, we had to install deep drainage in this area and we had to consult with an ecologist to come up with a method of working that would not commit an offence under the legislation and ensure the CRV is maintained.
+As part of our works, we had to install deep drainage in this area and we had to consult with an ecologist to come up with a method of working that would not commit an offence under the legislation and ensure the Conservation Road Verge (CRV) is maintained.
 Representatives from the Eastington Parish Council visited the site also as they were very keen to be reassured that the working methods would not have any detrimental effect to the area.

 The main points of the method statement were:

 - The footprint of the works should be established prior to works commencing